iamdurjoybarua/HackerRank-Java-Problem-Solving/README.md

 ## Repository Contents

-* **Overview**: In this repository, it contains the Java source code (`.java` files) for the 64 HackerRank problems I solved.
+* In this repository, it contains the Java source code (`.java` files) for the 64 HackerRank problems I solved.
 Each file is typically named to match the problem, often with comments explaining the solution's logic.

 ---